carbon-language/carbon-lang/flang/documentation/semantics.md

 No semantic checking or resolving of types (except for implicit declarations) has happened yet.

 #### Step 5.
 Perform Step 1..4 on each internal procedure
-1. Side effect is that they get a proper interface in the parent scope
+- Side effect is that each internal procedure gets a proper interface in the parent scope
-1. Why now?
-Return types for functions, e.g
-  - `a = f(a, b, c) % x + 1`
+- We do this now because we need to know the return and argument types for functions, e.g. `a = f(a, b, c) % x + 1`
-  - Need to know the return type and types of arguments

 #### Step 6.
 Tree Disambiguation

 At this point, or during Step 3 (TBD), the tree can be rewritten to be unambiguous.
-1. Structure vs operator a.b.c.d
+- Structure vs operator a.b.c.d
-1. Array references vs function calls
+- Array references vs function calls
-1. Statement functions vs array assignment (In Step 3)
+- Statement functions vs array assignment (In Step 3)
-1. READ/WRITE stmts where the arguments do not have keywords
+- READ/WRITE stmts where the arguments do not have keywords
   - WRITE (6, X)  ….
   - That X might be a namelist group or an internal variable
   - Need to know the names of the namelist groups to disambiguate it
-1. Others….?
+- Others….?
 TBD

 Resolution of parse tree ambiguity (statement function definition, function vs. array)

 #### Step 7.
 Do enough semantic processing to generate .mod files
-1. Fully resolve derived types
+- Fully resolve derived types
-1. Combine and check declarations of all entities within a given scope; resolve their type, rank, shape, and other attributes.
+- Combine and check declarations of all entities within a given scope; resolve their type, rank, shape, and other attributes.
-1. Constant evaluation is required at this point.
+- Constant evaluation is required at this point.

 Why do Step 7 before the rest of semantic checking?
 The sooner we can generate mod file the sooner we can read ‘em; you can test a lot of Fortran programs as soon as you can read mod files.